Written by Beth and updated by Sarena-Rae Santos in December of 2023.

 This blends feminine aroma may be off-putting to the manly man but it is wonderful for dry skin.

-- Enough oil to cover herbs with an extra inch of oil on top.
+- Enough olive oil (or other carrier oil) to cover herbs with an extra inch of oil on top.

 Infuse your oil and decant into a container of your choice.
 I have given people I know will love the oils a re-purposed wine bottle filled with the fragrant oil.
-For smaller gifts an amber bottle with a pump top is perfect for easy application.
+An amber bottle with a pump top is perfect for easy application for smaller gifts.

 Infused oils are good for the shelf life of your base oil.
 This is usually from 3 months to 1 year.